ArthurHeitmann/F-SERVO/assets/help/dat.md

 Note: The *nier2blender_extracted* folder name has been chosen for backwards compatibility with the Blender addons DAT extractor.

-F-SERVO will ONLY display files it can edit in the ui.
-If you want to see all files, you have to go to the extracted folder.
+F-SERVO will by default display files it can edit in the ui.
+If you want to see all files, you either have to go to the extracted folder.
 You can right click on the file and select "Show in Explorer" to open the folder.
+Alternatively in the settings enable "Show non editable DAT children".

 ## Editing files